-1-Sentence-Summary: The Hero Code is Admiral William H. McRaven’s guide to becoming a hero, identifying the traits of real-life heroes through inspiring stories of bravery and determination, including many of McRaven’s own experiences as a four-star admiral and in his personal life.
+1-Sentence-Summary: The Hero Code identifies the traits of real-life heroes through inspiring stories of bravery and determination, many taken directly from the author’s experience as a four-star Navy admiral.

 Read in: 4 minutes